AKHughes1994/polkat/README.md

 ---

+### Latest modification (December 9, 2025)

+#### Update: UHF Band and Manual Cross-Hand Solver

+Full UHF band support is now available.
+The cross-hand phase (XF) calibration has been extended with a **manual solver** that handles cases where CASA’s XF solver introduces large discontinuities, discussed more under INFO.

+This routine has been tested on standard polarization calibrators **3C286** and **3C138** for **MeerKAT L-, S-, and UHF-bands**, and now recovers stable and correct polarization angles across the full frequency range.

+---

 ### What is this?

 This repository contains a modified version of the MeerKAT semi-automated data processing routine [oxkat](https://github.com/IanHeywood/oxkat), enhanced to support full polarization calibration and Stokes I, Q, U, V imaging.
 It is assumed that you are already familiar with the oxkat workflow and file system, and that you configure data processing options by editing `oxkat/config.py`.
 This guide walks you through a standard use case, highlighting changes to `config.py` and introducing new options.

 This branch, `polkat_QC_selfcal`, is designed to closely mimic the main `oxkat` branch, with the primary change being the upgrade from Cubical to Quartical for self-calibration.
 Unlike the main `polkat` branch (which uses CASA for self-calibration and does not split out the target field), this version is a near one-to-one adaptation, but with additional features and the ability to handle full polarization observations.
 An added benefit is that this branch includes the capability to perform the 3GC peeling step.

+**IMPORTANT: For time series or multi-epoch campaigns**, it is strongly recommended that you download a local branch and use it consistently throughout your project.
+This repository is actively maintained, and improvements to flux density calibration or other processing steps may introduce global offsets or systematic differences between epochs processed with different versions.
+To ensure consistency across your dataset, fix your version at the start of your campaign.

 ---